 If you’re concerned about household mold, you’ll find this to be a very user-friendly mold inspection checklist.
-It’s easy to understand and quite relatable – it will give you a good sense of how professional inspectors operate and how thoroughly they would be checking for mold.
+It’s easy to understand and quite relatable – it will give you a good sense of how professional mold inspections are preformed and how thoroughly they would be checking for mold.

 Clearly, this mold inspection checklist provides basic guidelines – if you’re doing any checking, then caution is recommended.
 Disturbing a mold infestation (like peeling off wallpaper) can easily release mold spores into the air and create bigger problems than you started with.